Adapter

 • Body tension

-• Keeping track of the goal
+• Following up on the goal

-Benefits of dry training
+Advantages of dry-land training

 1. Cost and time savings

-2. Focus on technology instead of recoilss
+2. Focus on technology instead of resistancess

-3. Improving muscle memory performance
+3. Improvement of muscle memory performance

 4. Stress-free training